Uvalde school shooting: Account by Pedro Arredondo

-In an interview by The Texas Tribune published on June 9, Arredondo said he arrived at the school thinking he was the first law enforcement officer on the scene; he abandoned his police and campus radios because he wanted his hands free to shoot the gunman, and he also thought the radios would slow him down.
+In an interview by The Texas Tribune published on June 9, 2022, Uvalde School District Police Chief at the time, Pedro "Pete" Arredondo, said he arrived at the school thinking he was the first law enforcement officer on the scene.
+He claimed he abandoned his police and campus radios because he wanted his hands free to shoot the gunman, and stated he also thought the radios would slow him down.
 He said one radio's antenna would hit him when he ran, while the other radio was prone to falling off his belt when he ran, and that he knew from experience that the radios did not work in some school buildings.
 Arredondo said he was unaware of 9-1-1 calls being made from the classrooms the gunman was in because he did not have a radio and no one told him; the other officers in the school hallway were not in radio communication either.

 In The Texas Tribune interview, Arredondo said that he did not consider himself as the incident commander for law enforcement; instead, his role was a frontline responder, with him assuming someone else was in command.
 The National Incident Management System, which guides all levels of government on how to respond to mass emergency events, says that the first person on scene is the incident commander.
 DPS officials have described Arredondo as the incident commander and identified him as giving the order to treat the situation as a barricaded subject.
-Arredondo said that he attempted to open classroom 111's door, while an Uvalde Police Department officer tried classroom 112's door, but both were locked.
-According to Arredondo, the classroom door had a steel jamb, that prevented law enforcement from easily breaching the door.
+Arredondo said that he attempted to open the door to classroom 111, while a Uvalde Police Department officer tried the door to classroom 112, but both were locked.
+According to Arredondo, the classroom door had a steel jamb that prevented law enforcement from easily breaching it.
+Later reporting indicated these doors were not in fact locked.